Skip to main content

 }

-Generating key Parameters
+Generating keys Parameters

 The example above is querying a deployment of the increment example contract to find out what value is stored in the COUNTER ledger entry.
 This value can be derived using the following code snippets.
-You should be able to extrapolate from the provided examples how to get key parameters for other types and values.
+You should be able to extrapolate from the provided examples how to get keys parameters for other types and values.

 Python